NIFK14029U Motivation and Pro-Environmental Behaviour - Managing Change

 This course focuses on ways to motivate pro-environmental

-Solving global challenges of climate change adaptation and mitigation, biodiversity conservation, provision of clean water, food, etc. all goes back to individual and social behaviour related to the environment.
-The key questions addressed in this course are: How can citizens – as consumers, producers, and community members - be motivated towards environmentally-friendly behaviour?
-This may entail reductions in energy consumption or use of pesticides on one’s farmland, a greater use of bikes or trains instead of cars, increased recycling, picking up litter in the park, buying organic products, or participation in social/political movements.
-What are different strategies to achieve behavioural change, and what effects do they have, both intended and unintended?
+Individual and societal behaviours and values are inextricably linked to pressing global enviro-social challenges such as climate change and the decline in global biodiversity.
+Key questions addressed in this course include: How can humans – as consumers, producers, and members of diverse communities - be motivated towards environmentally-friendly behaviour?
+This will entail a range of actions, such reducing home energy consumption, regenerative practices on farmland, a greater use of bikes or public transport instead of cars, increased recycling, buying organic products, and participation in social/political movements.
+What are different strategies to achieve behavioural change, and what effects do the various changes have, both intended and unintended and at various scales?

 The motivation and behaviour theories span studies of specific, individual behaviour (e.g. theory of planned behaviour), to macro level studies of how behaviour is shaped by societal factors like infrastructure, technology, economy, public discourse and media debate.
-Some theories anticipate that human behaviour is guided by economic, rational choice, while other extend rationality to also include, e.g. considerations of individual limitations as well as values, and to take into account broader societal interests.
-Other theories, in contrast, focus more on habit, emotions, direct experience, and how this is formative for behavioural change.
+Some theories approach human behaviour as shaped by economically-oriented and/or rational choices, while others expand rationality to acknowledge constraints and consider the effect of values, while others still focus on broader societal norms.
+Other theories focus on habits, emotions, and direct experiences as formative for behavioural change.

-Empirical interventions will be showcased throughout the course, such as political and grassroots campaigns (often via different forms of media), community engagement, role models, schemes, and taxes.
+Contemporary interventions will be showcased throughout the course, such as political and grassroots campaigns and public sector schemes.

 The aim of this course is to provide students with skills to